Schedule a ZOOM call

 “I don't plan anything for my kids for the first three days after they get home.
 They need the downtime to sleep, process, and weave together the experiences/identities they had at camp with their life at home, especially if they're younger.”

 On the other hand…

 “I learned – the hard way -- to make sure our family had lots of things planned in the few days after Kabeyun.
 At camp, my boys are so accustomed to having tons of activities and friends around that they can be a little snarly without that when they first come home!”

-Many thanks to Cole Anspacher, Karen Biemann, Debbi Bernstein, Autumn Cohen, Helen McDermott, Emily Schebesta, Heidi Snellenburg, Nate Snellenberg, and Stephanie Stewart for sharing these suggestions.
+Laura Remington is Kabeyun's Associate Director and the mother of two long-time campers.
+She thanks Cole Anspacher, Karen Biemann, Debbi Bernstein, Autumn Cohen, Helen McDermott, Emily Schebesta, Heidi Snellenburg, Nate Snellenberg, and Stephanie Stewart for sharing these suggestions.
 They represent families whose sons first came to Kabeyun as early as 2000 and as recently as 2021.

 Kabeyun offers other resources to help first-time campers and their parents prepare for camp.
 Your CampInTouch account includes our packing list.
 In our Parent Handbook, you’ll find specific instructions on what makes a great letter to your camper.
 We can’t wait to welcome our new guys to Kabeyun this summer!